andywxf/Predict_CAHD_by_ECG_on_UK_Biobank/README.md

 4. CAHD_merged_beat_model

    Deep learning method based on merged beat

+5. CAHD_Sample_info.csv
+ All the sample information used in the experiment, the label is 1 is the CAHD sample.
 For copyright reasons, please download the raw ECG file from the UK biobank.